Amazon reports 22% rise in sales but misses analysts' expectations

 But the firm did report an increase in income, which was up to 749 million dollars (£597m) for the quarter, compared to 482 million (£384m) a year ago.

-The debut of The Grand Tour that stars former Top Gear presenters Jeremy Clarkson, James May and Richard Hammond was also noted as a success, with Amazon reporting "millions" streaming the show's opening episode in November.
+The debut of The Grand Tour - starring former Top Gear presenters Jeremy Clarkson, James May and Richard Hammond - was also noted as a success, with Amazon reporting "millions" streaming the show's opening episode in November.

 Amazon boss Jeff Bezos said of the latest results: "Our Prime team's customer obsession kept them busy in 2016.